 For a cosy night’s sleep!

-- If you heat your bedroom whilst your sleeping you’ll probably only end up getting too hot and kicking off your covers.
-Stay warm at night time with extra blankets, rather than keeping the heating on high.
+- If you heat your bedroom whilst you’re sleeping you’ll probably only end up getting too hot and kicking off your covers.
+Stay warm at night with extra blankets, rather than keeping the heating on high.

-- Ahhh, if you have an electric blanket nothing beats that feeling of getting into a nice warm bed.
-If you don’t, a hot water bottle is a handy low cost alternative.
+- Nothing beats the feeling of getting into a nice warm bed!
+An electric blanket can help you heat your sheets and get a good night’s sleep!
+If you don’t have one of these, a hot water bottle or heat pad is a handy low cost alternative.

 - No electric blanket or hot water bottle?
-Blasting a hairdryer will warm you under the sheets, just keep it out from under the covers or it could overheat.
+Blasting a hairdryer will warm up the sheets, just keep it out from under the covers or it could overheat.

 Keep Yourself Warm